Digital sabbaticals are big right now, and I know a lot of people who have taken then and enjoyed the time spent away from their devices.

 No. None of those things.
-And those questions (which are invariably a part of the conversation when digital sabbaticals are brought up) are why I wanted to propose this new metaphor: we are not bad for wanting convenience and background noise.
+And those questions (which are invariably a part of the conversation when digital sabbaticals are brought up) are why I wanted to propose this new metaphor.
+We are not bad for wanting convenience and background noise.
 There’s no shame in enjoying having that iPhone in your pocket and loving the rush of checking your email or Facebook messages.

 Like anything, having an unbalanced life because of digital distractions is not ideal, but you know what?
 So is not having a life because you’re too busy in the woods chopping wood and eating what you hope are not poisonous berries.
 One is not inherently noble and the other inherently wrong.
 There is no virtue in living ‘simpler,’ in the Walden way.
 There is no virtue in living ‘simpler,’ in the minimalism-inspired-gadget way.
-Both are equally valuable and awesome at different points in a person’s life, as long as both are enjoyed in moderation, along with at least a small portion of the other as a side dish.
+Both are equally valuable and awesome at different points in a person’s life, for different purposes, as long as both are enjoyed in moderation with at least a small portion of the other as a side dish.

 Simplicity, mostly.
 Ideas are simpler and more contagious when they’re extreme.
-It’s also the extreme version of a story that’s retold: the man who lives on bear meat and who is thinking about forgoing his only possession — a loincloth — in pursuit of greater minimalist freedom makes the news, while the man who led a balanced life of cabin-living fisherman and city-dwelling web developer doesn’t even make page 6.
+It’s also the extreme version of a story that’s retold: the man who lives on bear meat and who is thinking about forgoing his only possession — a loincloth — in pursuit of greater minimalist freedom makes the news, while the man who led a balanced life of cabin-living fisherman and city-dwelling web developer doesn’t even make page six.

-I think, in some way, it’s also the desire to be part of a group.
+I think, in some way, it’s also a result of the desire to be part of a group.
 To have a title.
 Someone who eats mostly raw foods but will eat the occasional cooked dish or meat is not welcomed into the ‘raw food’ clan.
 Achieving a title like that requires one to be all or nothing, or to create one’s own group (I humbly propose ‘Rawish’ for the aforementioned group-less soul), which is a whole lot harder than adopting the garb and rituals of an existing one.